aws-samples/eks-workshop/content/spotworkers/preferspot.md

 ```

 {{% notice tip %}}
- We have provided a solution file at the bottom of this page that you can use to compare.
+ We have provided a solution file below that you can use to compare.
 {{% /notice %}}

 {{% /expand %}}

 {{%attachments title="Related files" pattern=".yml"/%}}

-Let’s redeploy the Frontend on Spot instance!
+#### Redeploy the Frontend on Spot

 First let's take a look at all pods deployed on Spot instances